Please enter a destination

 Singapore was part of British Malaysia for many centuries.
-It was ruled by the Sultanate of Johor before the British came to the Island and set up a port and colony in 1819.
-After World War II, Singapore became an independent nation and republic, which it remains today.
-Today Singapore has a diverse population of nearly 5 million people or more which is made up of Chinese, Malays, Indians, Caucasians and Eurasians (plus other mixed groups) and Asians of different origins, which is in line with the nation’s history as a crossroads for various ethnic and racial groups.
-Experience the various cultures come alive before your very eyes as you explore the nooks and crannies of each ethnic heritage enclave by turns.
-At Kampong Glam, admire the quiet majesty of the Sultan’s Mosque with its unmistakable golden dome, explore colourful food eateries, and browse through old-fashioned shops selling batiks, carpets, rattan basket-ware and exotic perfumes.
-Travel to the heart of Chinatown and experience the old and the new, tradition and modernity in the rows of streets and traditional shophouses lovingly restored into tempting eateries, teahouses and shops selling Oriental arts, crafts and souvenirs as well as traditional Chinese medicinal herbs.
-Little India completes the cultural kaleidoscope with its bustling streets showcasing aromatic and exotic spices, colourful flower-garland shops, vegetable vendors and busy curry houses.
+It was ruled by the Sultanate of Johor before the British came to the island and set up a port and colony in 1819.
+After World War II, Singapore became an independent nation and republic.
+Today Singapore has a diverse population of nearly 5 million people or more which is made up of Chinese, Malays, Indians, Caucasians, Eurasians, and Asians of different origins.
+Experience the various cultures come alive before your very eyes as you explore each ethnic heritage enclave by turns.
+At Kampong Glam, admire the quiet majesty of the Sultan’s Mosque with its unmistakable golden dome, explore colourful food eateries, and browse through old-fashioned shops selling batiks, carpets, rattan basket-ware, and exotic perfumes.
+Travel to the heart of Chinatown and experience the old and the new, tradition and modernity in the rows of streets, and traditional shop houses lovingly restored into tempting eateries, teahouses and shops selling Oriental arts, crafts, and souvenirs as well as traditional Chinese medicinal herbs.
+Little India completes the cultural kaleidoscope with its bustling streets showcasing aromatic and exotic spices, colourful flower-garland shops, vegetable vendors, and busy curry houses.

 Meet your English speaking driver for a transfer between your hotel and the cruise centre with a private vehicle.